kels413/kelly-repo/README.md

 ## License

-This project is licensed under the [ALX License](LICENSE).
-Feel free to use, modify, and distribute the code as per the license terms.
+This project is licensed under the  Feel free to use, modify, and distribute the code as per the license terms.

 ---